beemojs/beemo/README.md

 # 🤖 Droid

-Manage build tools, their configuration, and all commands in a single centralized repository.
+Manage build tools, their configuration, and commands in a single centralized repository.
-Droid aims to solve the multi-project maintenance fatigue by removing the following burdens across all projects: config and dotfile management, multiple config patterns, up-to-date development dependencies, and continuous copy and paste.
+Droid aims to solve the multi-project maintenance fatigue by removing the following burdens across all projects: config and dotfile management, multiple config patterns, up-to-date development dependencies, and continuous copy and paste between projects.

 ### Features

-* Manage all build tools in a single repository.
+* Manage all build tools and configurations in a single repository.
 * Configure all build tools using `.js` files.
-* Customize and alter config at runtime through CLI options.
+* Customize and alter config at runtime with CLI options.
-* Pass custom CLI options to build tool commands.
+* Pass custom CLI options to build tool commands without failure.
 * Easily share config between build tools.
+* Avoid relative config or `extend` paths.
 * Automatic config file cleanup.
 * Dotfile synchronization.
 * And much more.

+### How does it work?

+TODO

 ## Requirements